 Climate change is the defining issue of our time and we are at a defining moment.
-From shifting weather patterns that threaten food production, to rising sea levels that increase the risk of catastrophic flooding, to fires raging across vast expanses of forest and extreme heat waves and drought, coupled with rapid biodiversity and ecosystem loss, combining to create a mass extinction event that threatens or severely impacts all life on our planet; the impacts of climate change are global in scope and unprecedented in scale.
+Shifting weather patterns that threaten food production, rising sea levels that increase the risk of catastrophic flooding, fires raging across vast expanses of forest and extreme heat waves and drought, coupled with rapid biodiversity and ecosystem loss, combining to create a mass extinction event that threatens or severely impacts all life on our planet; the impacts of climate change are global in scope and unprecedented in scale.

 Without drastic action today, adapting to these impacts in the future will be more difficult and costly.

-Climate change refers to the long-term change in the planets average weather patterns - such as temperature and rainfall and changes in the frequency and severity of these patterns.
+Climate change refers to the long-term change in the planet's average weather patterns (such as temperature and rainfall) and changes in the frequency and severity of these patterns.
 As a result of warming temperatures and changes in rainfall, we are seeing impacts around the world such as rising sea levels, shrinking glaciers, and melting ice caps and extreme weather events.

 What is climate change?

 The warming of our climate is caused by a build-up of carbon dioxide and other greenhouse gases in our atmosphere.

 The gases trap heat by forming a blanket around the Earth - like the glass of a greenhouse.

 These gases stay in the atmosphere for many years.
 As they build up, the planet's temperature rises.
 Then, as the world warms up, feedback-loops can accelerate warming: melting polar ice means less of the sun's heat is reflected back into space.

 Greenhouse gases build up in the atmosphere mainly due to the burning of fossil fuels - coal, oil and gas - and by cutting down forests.
 Greenhouse-gas levels have rocketed in the last 100 years.